 - If in doubt about cleanliness of surface, clean them again.
-Paint failure is usually as a result of poor quality surfaces.
+Paint failure is usually as a result of poor-quality surfaces.
 Fats and Oils prevent good adhesion.
-Have you used a detergent to clean the surface? - Remove loose fluff from rollers (hand rub briskly) IB and loose bristles from brushes before you start.
+Have you used a detergent to clean the surface? - Remove loose fluff from rollers (hand rub briskly) and loose bristles from brushes before you start.
 Otherwise they will end up in the wet coating causing a nuisance and a hard lump when cured. - Allow about 4-5 hours to paint one coat on your pool of 70 80 sq M. - Cut in around top first starting at deep end using a brush and masking tape if required. - Paint deep end wall, then move down a side wall a metre or so, (see Section 13 above) and finally onto the bottom.
 Then do as bands across pool, finishing at ladder or steps at shallow end.
-Wear soft soled shoes. - EPOTEC is a high build material, so do not try to spread out to save material.
+Wear soft soled shoes. - It is important to apply V790 with consistent thickness, so do not try to spread out to save material.
 If you do you will end up with insufficient thickness and it will not last as long as you expect.
-The recommended coverage rates are designed to get you a long life, (7 -12 plus years). - Check weather, if rain is expected within 6-8 hours after completion of painting, DON'T start. - Ensure that minimum surface temp will be above 10C.
-Use tarp and heater to keep warm overnight. - You may start painting before dew has gone from exterior surfaces.
+The recommended coverage rates are designed to get you a long life, (7 -12 plus years).

+- Check weather, if rain is expected within 6-8 hours after completion of painting, DON'T start. - Ensure that minimum surface temp will be above 5C.
+Use tarp and heater to keep warm overnight.
+Check temp with IR Thermometer. - You may start painting if damp, (not wet) Concrete WB PRIMER only.
+For V790 surfaces needs to be dry. - Finish painting before dew falls on surfaces.
+Ideal time frame is from 6 9 am (ish) am till 1 pm. - There are no known issues with dew or water affecting the curing of set V790 such as "blooming" that occurred with epoxies.
+However you need to allow 4-5 hours for the product to set before it can be exposed to moist. - Over coat after overnight (16 hours) curing.
+If more than 72 hours between coats, lightly sand before applying second coat (and / or third coat).

-- Finish painting before dew falls on surfaces.
-Ideal time frame is from 6 9 am (ish) am till 1 pm. - Don't allow water/dew to form onto uncured/partially cured paint, as it will "bloom".
-This will require a light sand the next day to remove and a recoat (in general) or leave to be bleached out by the chlorine over a few months.
-The "bloom" is unsightly but does not affect the performance of the EPOTEC.
-(This is aesthetic only).
-IB (More detail in the attachment after this document) - Over coat after overnight (16 hours) curing.
-If more than 72 hours between coats, lightly sand before applying second coat (and / or third coat). - Allow 5-7 days before re filling swimming pool. - Do not allow stained or mineralised water (from tiles, grout, garden etc) to flow over Epotec as it may stain it or leave a white film, more so during cooler curing conditions. - Take your time to plan and carry out a quality application. - To calculate Pool Areas: (Approx area to paint) - Rectangular, Free form: max width (m) x max length (m) x 2.2 = area in Sq m - Lazy L, Oval (rounded end plus a sq end): max width (m) x max length (m) \times 1.6 = area in Sq m - Roman (full Oval): max width (m) x max length (m) x 1.55 = area in Sq m
+- Allow min 7 days in summer and 14 days in winter before re filling swimming pool. - Do not allow stained or mineralised water (from tiles, grout, garden etc) to flow over V790 as it may stain it, more so during cooler curing conditions. - Take your time to plan and carry out a quality application. - To calculate Pool Areas: (Approx. area to paint) - Rectangular, Free form: max width (m) x max length (m) x 2.2 = area in Sq. m - Lazy L, Oval (rounded end plus a sq end): max width (m) x max length (m) x 1.6 = area in Sq. m - Roman (full Oval): max width (m) x max length (m) x 1.55 = area in Sq m